 Shimizu River (清水川)

-Apparently even on a heavy rainy day, the River still stays clear without getting muddy (*´ω`).
+Apparently, even on a heavy rainy day, the river still stays clear without getting muddy (*´ω`).

 Kamikōchi Visitor Center (上高地ビジターセンター)

-- Both start at 9 am from Kamikōchi Visitor Center.
+- Both start at 9 am from Kamikochi Visitor Center.

 Kamikōchi Visitor Center’s Access Information and Opening Hours

-- The Visitor Center is open from 8 am to 5 pm daily from late April to the 15th of November.
+- The Visitor Center is open from 8 am to 5 pm daily from late April to 15th of November.

 Discover Other Stunning Spots in Kamikōchi

-So, if you want to escape from the daily hustle and bustle, refer to our article on Kamikōchi to plan your visit!
+So if you want to escape from the daily hustle and bustle, refer to our article on Kamikochi to plan your visit!